15 Mar The Story of SUDC

 With each year, the program grew to provide more services to more families with increasing needs and raised more and more funds to raise awareness of SUDC and support research.
 In 2014, Gould Crandall partnered with another fellow SUDC mother, Lorri Caffrey, as well as neurologist Dr. Orrin Devinsky and nonprofit management expert Jim Lintott to establish the SUDC Foundation as an independent, nonprofit health organization.
-Its mission is to promote awareness, advocate for research and support those affected by sudden unexpected or unexplained death in childhood.
+Its mission is to raise awareness, fund research, and serve those affected by sudden unexpected or unexplained death in childhood.

 Since 2001, the SUDC Program and Foundation have served over 900 families in 18 countries worldwide.
 They have also awarded over $1.8 million in grants to serve the SUDC community and support SUDC research.
 One grant helped to establish the SUDC Registry and Research Collaborative (SUDCRRC) in 2014.
 Under the leadership of Devinsky at NYU Langone Health, the SUDCRRC is a first-of-its kind collaborative of New York University, Columbia University, the Mayo Clinic and forensic pathologists dedicated to understanding SUDC and researching possible ways to prevent it.
 The SUDC Foundation also awarded a grant to the National Association of Medical Examiners (NAME) to work collaboratively with the American Academy of Pediatrics (AAP) to investigate and establish national practice guidelines surrounding the investigations of sudden unexpected deaths in infants and young children and determine research needs and the sensitive care of families affected.